 Automation assumes that there is sufficient information about the cases and that the business rules are adapted to reality.
 In the beginning, for example, it can be difficult to calculate the time required for various steps.

-Many companies also feel that the exceptional cases make it difficult to define a case process.
+Many companies also feel that exceptional cases make it difficult to define a case process.
 There are many exceptional cases.
 Automating the normal cases is much easier - focus on them and don't try to automate everything.
 Instead, you can find manual procedures for the exception cases.
 AI will probably take care of the exceptions in the not-too-distant future.